agocsdaniel/esphome_electrolux_macs/FINDINGS.md

             1x - when rapid
             8x - when cotton cupboard dry
             x2 - delicate mode - wool, delicates, duvet, easy iron programs use it by default; cotton cupboard dry sets it always
-               00 - ??? when duvet
+               00 00 - time as specified in program
-               01 - ??? when not duvet
-                  00 - time as specified in program xx - custom program time in minutes 0A - 10 minutes
+               xx xx - custom program time in minutes 00 0A - 10 minutes
-                  14 - 20 minutes
+               00 14 - 20 minutes
                      00 - no delay
                      xx - delay n * 30 min (max 20 hr?)
                      01 - delay 30 min